usc-cosmolab/hackspace/2019-10-11/readme.md

 * Built-in modules
 * External modules

+To deeper into `python` coding, see an [online python tutorial](https://docs.python.org/3/tutorial/).

 ## Using conda to install modules and manage environments

 If `which conda` tells you that you have conda available on your system, you're good to go.